-In week 42, no new outbreaks of influenza or influenza-like illness (ILI) were reported in facilities serving adults ≥65 years (assisted living facilities, nursing facilities, or other long-term care facilities).
+In week 43, one new outbreak of influenza or ILI was reported in facilities serving adults ≥65 years (assisted living facilities, nursing facilities, or other long-term care facilities): one outbreak of influenza A unspecified in a Pinellas County long-term care facility.

-No outbreaks in these settings have been reported so far this season.
-Outbreaks are expected as we head further into the influenza season.
+Additional outbreaks are expected as we head further into the influenza season.

-The Florida Department of Health (the Department) recommends annual influenza vaccination as the first and most important step in protecting against influenza infection and the Department strongly urges long-term care facility administrators and directors to actively recommend and offer influenza vaccines to all residents, staff, and health care personnel who have not yet received their 2018-19 vaccinations.
-Those who have no yet been vaccinated for the 2018-19 season should do so by the end of October.
+The Florida Department of Health recommends annual influenza vaccination as the first and most important step in protecting against influenza infection and strongly urges long-term care facility administrators and directors to actively recommend and offer influenza vaccines to all residents, staff, and health care personnel who have not yet received their 2018-19 vaccinations.
+Those who have not yet been vaccinated for the 2018-19 season should do so as soon as possible.